Click on a Table of Contents item to read the article

 Perth Mint Visit and Lunch at the Grosvener

 The tour of thePerth Mint proved to be well worth while even though free samples were not provided.
 It is highly recommended as a place to go to learn about the development of gold in Western Australia and the role of The Perth Mint.
-Lunch at the Grosvenor was excellent and a good choice. |

 Darwin Tour of Duty 4 June to 11 June 2021